oracle-livelabs/developer/sqlcl-mcp-server-intro/1-introduction.md

 The SQLcl MCP server, like other MCP Servers provides you with contextual "Tools."
 In the case of SQLcl, your MCP server "comes alive" after you've configured your database credentials (Connect String, and/or Cloud Wallet).

-And once saved connections have been configured you can securely explore your Oracle database using natural language with an AI Agent (via SQLcl).
+And once saved connections have been configured you can securely explore your Oracle database using natural language with an AI Agent (relying on the SQLcl MCP Sever Tools).
 If you are just beginning your database journey this means your queries become more of a conversation.
-The AI Agent, with the right MCP Server, makes ends up becomming more of a soundboard to bounce your ideas and intents off of.
+The AI Agent, with the right MCP Server, ends up becomming more of a soundboard to bounce your ideas and intents off of.

 And if you are an experienced user, you can use a combination of natural language, *and* Oracle SQL and PL/SQL to achieve your goals with ease and even more speed.